Here at The Waxologist one thing can be said about us and that is that NOTHING phases us! Haemorrhoids; Periods; ingrown hair…… the lot!

 If you book a wax in the last trimester of your pregnancy, please let us know so we can book out a little extra time for you and your bump.
 We take extra time to make sure you and your bump are comfortable throughout the wax.

-Getting a last minute waxing appointment might seem like a great idea but if you shaved your legs last week you’re wasting your money and time.
+Getting a last minute waxing appointment might seem like a great idea?
+If you shaved last week though, you’re wasting your money and time.
 At least 5mm of hair is needed for the Wax to pick it up.
 This takes most people between three to four weeks to grow so be brave and put down that razor.
-Shaved hair is courser and the wax treatment is likely to be more painful if you’re a regular shaver so the longer you leave the hair to grow the better.
+Shaved hair is courser and the wax treatment is likely to be more painful so the longer you leave the hair to grow the better.
 When you shave, your hair will be at different stages of growth so it will take a couple of waxes to get everything growing at the same rate.
 Once you have this you’ll get smoother results that last longer.

 Take a Break